Skip to content

 The CICD will do this for you automatically, but if you want to do it manually you can still use the scripts.

-The more complex one, VuFind, has it's own script which includes the documentation on which environment variables it expects to be defined when calling the script.
+The more complex one, VuFind, has its own script which includes the documentation on which environment variables it expects to be defined when calling the script.
 For example:

 # Build vufind:new using vufind:latest's build cache with the 9.0.1 VuFind version